 Gender in American Thought (GAT): The GAT Project in collaboration with other scholars seeks to incorporate a more detailed gender analysis in the history of American thought.

 Essay, ” ‘ Pray to God; she will hear us’: Women Reimagine Religion and Politics in the 1970s” in The Religious Left in Modern America: Doorkeepers of a Radical Faith (Palgrave Macmillan, 2018) edited by Douglas Rossinow, Leilah Danielson, and Marian Mollin.

 Recent Reflections and Interviews

 “The Radical Rise of Liberation Theology: An Interview with Lilian Calles Barger” Religion and Politics, September 25, 2018

 “Remembering James Cone: Kind and Fierce Iconoclast” Black Perspectives, September 6, 2018

-“Seven Questions for Lilian Calles Barger” Religion in American Religion, September 3, 2018
+“Seven Questions for Lilian Calles Barger” Religion in American History, September 3, 2018

 “On God’s Side?
 The Challenge of Liberation Theology” Aeon, August 6, 2018

 “What Came Before #MeToo: The ‘Himpathy’ that Shaped Misogyny” Yes!
 Magazine, Summer 2018

 At the S-USIH Group Blog: